Berlin Beyond the Concrete: Love Letters to Concrete

 Act

 Passivity is boring.
-The walls you walk by every day are blank pages.
-Love Letters to the City It proves that urban art can rebuild the connection between the individual and their environment.
+The walls you walk past every day are blank pages.
+Love Letters to the City proves that urban art can rebuild the connection between the individual and their environment.

 After Bülowstraße, you look at your own street with different eyes.
 Culture is the harmony between what you see and what you do.
 Find Lady Pink's latest layers on the seventh house.
 Notice where the old paint ends and the new begins.
 Understand the narratives hidden in the fabric of the city.